Lack of urgency in tackling male suicide, report claims

 The report makes a total of 16 key recommendations to the Government, including the creation of a new Government role of Minister for Male Health and Wellbeing to hold the Government accountable for its targets.

-Conservative MP for Don Valley Nick Fletcher, who is chair of the APPG on Issues Affecting Men and Boys, called the rates of male suicide “a national emergency” and said that “not enough is clearly being done” to tackle the issue.
+Conservative Don Valley MP Nick Fletcher, who chairs the APPGs, called the rates of male suicide “a national emergency” and said that “not enough is clearly being done” to tackle the issue.

 “These terrible figures are too readily accepted even though each and every suicide is devastating including for friends, family and work colleagues.